FairFight14/Blender-to-Horizon-Worlds-Exporter/README.md

 ---

-**Blender and Meta Horizon Worlds hold their full rights to there software and names, all I did was write a simple add-on.
-You use this add-on at your own risk, and I probably will not be updating it any further.**
+**Blender and Meta Horizon Worlds hold their full rights to their software and names, all I did was write a simple add-on.
+You use this add-on at your own risk.*